TechyShreyansh/apktool-uber-clitools/apktool.md

-# Apktool & Uber CLI Setup Guide 🚀
+# Apktool CLI Setup Guide 🚀

 This repository provides a streamlined way to set up and run **Apktool** and **Uber APK Signer** directly from your terminal/command prompt.
 No more long `java -jar` commands!